hetcharusat/ratesangeet/README.md

-# Spotify decided to fuck devs , changed his policy for API, and this project goes to unfinished list.
+# Spotify decided to fuck devs , changed the policy for API (making only premium user can use API ) , and this project goes to unfinished list.

+## i treid my best , even i made the most of the app but in react, i wanted it in jetpack compose .. but couldnt , hence ... bye bye

 # 🎵 RateSangeet - Spotify Music Tracker